chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

   3 packages found.
 ```

-`7.` As the Jenkins job **Update test repository from Chocolatey Community Repository** we ran earlier triggers the job **Update production repository**, the `putty.install` package will be automatically tested and pushed to the production repository.
+`7.` As the Jenkins job **Upgrade Outdated Packages in Test Repository** we ran earlier triggers the job **Test Package and Push to Prod Repo**, the `putty.install` package will be automatically tested and pushed to the production repository.
 To check this, run the following on the command line `choco list --source http://prodrepo-srv/chocolatey --all-versions` and you should see these results (note that if you didn't follow the [exercise above](#submit-a-new-package) then `adobereader` will not be in the list and the latest version of `putty.install` may be different)

 ```powershell
   PS> choco list --source http://prodrepo-srv/chocolatey